danielsaidi/OnboardingKit/README.md

 ## Demo App

-This repository contains a demo app that demonstrates different types of hints and tutorials.
+This repository contains a SwiftUI demo app that demonstrates different hints and tutorials.

 To try it out, open and run the `TuttiDemo.xcodeproj` project.

 ## Contact me